 9. Black Stork

-The black stork is a large and distinctive species of bird that belongs to the Ciconiidae family of storks.
+The black stork is a large and distinctive bird species belonging to the Ciconiidae family of storks.
 It was first described by the renowned Swedish naturalist Carl Linnaeus in the 10th edition of his famous work, Systema Naturae.

-The black stork has a long history of being a symbol of luck and good fortune in many cultures.
+The black stork has a long history of symbolizing luck and good fortune in many cultures.
 It has been featured in several folk tales and is often associated with wisdom, knowledge, and fertility in many cultures.

-The black stork is a wide-ranging species, occurring in parts of Europe, Asia, and Africa.
-It is listed as a species of least concern by the IUCN, due to its large population and wide distribution.
+The black stork is a wide-ranging species in parts of Europe, Asia, and Africa.
+Due to its large population and wide distribution, it is listed as a species of most minor concern by the IUCN.

 Kingdom | Animalia |